John Kennedy, the 31-year-old brother of a boyband singer, was stabbed to death in Wapping, east London, on 8 February 1997.

 Detective Chief Inspector John Sandlin, said: “It is clear to us that the author of the note has some vital information that could assist the investigation into John’s murder.
 I would urge this person to contact the incident room so that we can speak to them.
 I would like to take this opportunity to reassure them they will be treated with the utmost sensitivity.”

 In March 2014 the case featured on the BBC Crimewatch programme.
-A further appeal was made in February 2016.
+Further appeals were made in February 2016 and February 2022.